KristianKermedchiev/Softuni-JavaScript/Softuni - React JS/README.md

 - Workshop: Advanced Techniques - Part 2

-This course was graded based on a final project, which is present in the branch 'Guitar-Store';
+This course was graded based on a final project, which is present in the repository 'Guitar-Store';